kohtaroyamakawa/kohblogsite/content/about.md

 * Spin Statistics Theorem [[PDF (2019)]]() with R. Abbott and B. Church
 ## Teaching
-I am currently a Graduate Student Instructor (GSI) for Fall 2020 PHYS 7B Physics for Scientis and Engineers.
+I was a teaching assistant in undergrad and in my first year as a PhD:

+- Spring 2021 GSI for PHYS 7B

 - Fall 2020 GSI for PHYS 7B